Sage-Bionetworks/AD_TargetRank/README.md

 The compiled output will be a Wiki on the target synapse folder.
 This folder will also contain the output plots in induvidual files from the script.
 These will be stored in ```figures/``` and that entire folder is also specified in ```.gitignore``` to prevent this repo from growing too large.

-## Runing the pipeline:
+## Setting up the pipeline run environment:

-All dependencies will be contained within the docker image and can be run in an interactive RStudio session from an AWS instance utalizing the following commands:
+All dependencies will be contained within the docker image (idealy...) and can be run in an interactive RStudio session from an AWS instance utalizing the following commands:
 ```
 sudo yum update -y
 sudo amazon-linux-extras install docker